M00nNight/react-imbdex/README.md

 ## IMBDex is a movie database that you can search for your favorite movie and add it to your favorite list.

-### IMBDex is a project that I build for my portfolio and I use React.js for the front-end and I use local storage for data store.

 This my first project that use local storage for data store and I am so excited to share with you guys

 #demo